Good Lambda Inequalities and Variable Orlicz Hardy Spaces: Abstract

 \section{Abstract}

 We prove a general theorem showing that local good-$\lambda$ inequalities imply bounds in certain variable Orlicz spaces.
-We use this to develop a type of variable exponent Hardy space where the exponent is allowed to approach or even equal zero at points.
+We use this to prove results about variable Orlicz Hardy spaces in the unit disc.